DC801/BM-Badge/SD_Card/MAGE/README.md

 It's helpful to turn on pixel snapping before drawing collision polygons ("View > Snapping > Snap to Pixels").

-#### Collision Best Practices
+### Collision Best Practices

 Very precise collision shapes are possible, but best practice is to avoid very concave shapes and to avoid diagonals for tiles that are expected to be placed adjacent to other tiles with collision.

 When defining your collision polygons and designing your maps, it's good to test the tiles in their map contexts and determine whether the player character is able to push themselves inside one of these shapes.

-### Other Tilesets
+## Other Kinds of Tilesets

-You will need to make tileset JSON files in Tiled for dialog box skin(s) and entity talk portraits, too.
+You'll need to make tileset JSON files in Tiled for dialog box skin(s) and entity talk portraits, too.

 Other than making sure the tiles are the right size, these files require no additional preparation.

 Put dialogSkin files in `tilesets/` and entity portraits in `entities/`.

-### Updating Tileset Images on the Fly

-When you save changes to an image that Tiled is actively using, including changing its dimensions, the graphical changes are instantly reflected in all maps, tilesets, etc. within Tiled.
-This way, you can rapidly iterate on how something looks in its already-established context.

-However, changes in image dimensions are *not* automatically perpetuated to the tileset's declared properties, and since the [MGE encoder](#mge-encoder) relies on those values to determine the tileset's size, it will cause problems: for tiles past the tileset's declared bounds, the pixel data will behave correctly, but random collision data will be applied.

-**Solution**: Make any change whatsoever to the tileset inside of Tiled to have it recalculate those properties, then save.
-Alternatively, change the numbers yourself in a text editor.

 ---